bunnysaigon/Concentration-Level-Detection/README.md

 * test_train: This directory contains the training (75%) and testing (25%) dataset.

 ### Input and output
 * The input data is recording with MUSE 2 on eight subjects on 60-second sessions for each state.
-The BlueMuse and MuseLSL were utilized for import the data.
+The BlueMuse and MuseLSL were utilized to import the data.
 * As for output, the CNN-based deep learning model categorizes the EEG data into three concentration-level classes: neutral, concentrating, relaxed.

 ### Executing program